liren2515/DrapeNet/README.md

 }
 ```

 Our work is built upon [MeshUDF](https://github.com/cvlab-epfl/MeshUDF).
-If you find it helpful, please cite it properly.
+If you find it helpful, please cite it properly as well.